textpattern/textpattern.github.io/development/plugin-template-help.md

 Important and helpful notes:

 1. For public tags, whatever is returned by the plugin function will be output by the corresponding `<txp:function_name />` tag.
+2. Public tags **must** be registered or they will not be available.
-2. Plugin functions have access to all the functions available to *publish.php*, including everything in *textpattern/lib* and the entire class loader library.
+3. Plugin functions have access to all the functions available to *publish.php*, including everything in *textpattern/lib* and the entire class loader library.
-3. If you would like to pass capture attributes in the `<txp:plugin_name />` tag, these will be passed as the first argument to the function as an associative array (`$varname => $value`).
+4. If you would like to pass capture attributes in the `<txp:plugin_name />` tag, these will be passed as the first argument to the function as an associative array (`$varname => $value`).
 Use the `lAtts()` function to parse them and set defaults.
-4. If you would like to capture content between a pari of open-closing container tags such as `<txp:abc_your_tag>bar</txp:abc_your_tag>`, this will be passed as the second argument to the function as a string.
+5. If you would like to capture content between a pari of open-closing container tags such as `<txp:abc_your_tag>bar</txp:abc_your_tag>`, this will be passed as the second argument to the function as a string.
-5. Do not use `<?php ?>` tags within the plugin source.
+6. Do not use `<?php ?>` tags within the plugin source.

 ## Speedy development